preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 **Server-side:**

-It is forbidden to update a existing audit log.
+It is forbidden to update an existing audit log.

 IAuditLogService - `AddOrUpdateAsync` has been replaced with `AddAsync`.